jamescardona11/blog-posts/side-projects/building-a-side-project-part2.md

 Moreover, seeking inspiration from UI designs and visualizing the project's aesthetic direction adds depth and clarity to our vision.
 While design is important, it's essential not to let it overshadow the project's core value proposition.

-In the next part of the series, we will delve into the technical implementation, exploring how we translate our plan into action, build the AI application, and bring our vision to life.
+In the next part of the series, we will into the technical implementation, exploring how we translate our plan into action, build the AI application, and bring our vision to life.
 Stay tuned for the continuation of our side project journey.

 ### TIP